CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-login.md

 === "3.
 Multi-factor authentication"
     ![Multi-factor Authentication](images/desktop/Desktop_MFA.png)

-*Please note that before loggin into SD Desktop for the first time, you must create a CSC account, activate MFA, and be part of some CSC project.
+*Please note that before logging into SD Desktop for the first time, you must create a CSC account, activate MFA, and be part of some CSC project.
 All this happens in MyCSC-portal.
 Read more from [Start here](./sd-access.md).*